Violet Milner, Viscountess Milner: Family

 She married, firstly, Lord Edward Cecil, the youngest son of Prime Minister Salisbury on 18 June 1894 at St Saviour's Church, Chelsea.
 The officiant was his brother Rev William Cecil.
-A wide range of society guests appeared at the wedding, Asquith, Morley and Chamberlain, as well as his cousin Balfour and father Salisbury, and liberal poets Blunt and Wilde.
+A wide range of society guests appeared at the wedding, H. H. Asquith, John Morley, 1st Viscount Morley and Joseph Chamberlain, as well as his cousin Arthur Balfour and father Salisbury, and liberal poets Wilfred Scawen Blunt and Oscar Wilde.
 His mother, Lady Salisbury remarked: "It will be good for Nigs to have a clever wife and one accustomed to taking care of expenses and I hope will convert her.
 I don't believe in pious pagans - and my only real objection to the Souls, is their heathenry."
 His father warned him about her character; and settled a further £1,000 pa having settled his debts again.
 Lord Edward earned £200 pa in Army pay, but his wife's contribution was double that, making their life comfortable.
-Salisbury urged them to work on their relationship, but the marriage was unhappy..
+Salisbury urged them to work on their relationship, but the marriage was unhappy.

 She and Lord Edward Cecil had two children: